 As a rule of thumb, it’s best to check the Terms and Conditions of the site you’re playing at.
 If there’s no specification regarding tracking software, check with Support before using any HUD.
-In our experience, trusted online casinos often forbid the use of HUDs as well in order to promote fair play.
+In our experience, best online casinos UK often forbid the use of HUDs as well in order to promote fair play.

 How to spot a poker-bot?

 Here are the 4 most common cues: